 Initial inquiries should be directed to the Office of Medical Research at OMR@med.unr.edu, (775) 784-4126

-Applications are now open and being accepted.
+Applications will open February 2021.
 Only ONE application per student.
-Applicants will be notified of acceptance in early March, 2020.
+Applicants will be notified of acceptance in March, 2020.